joshbegley/nyt-latest/README.md

 `The Broadway revival of “Salesman” led with six Tony Awards.
 “Schmigadoon!” won best new musical, and “Ragtime” and “Liberation” also took home major prizes.`\
 https://www.nytimes.com/2026/06/07/theater/heres-the-latest.html

-**Tony Awards 2026 Live Updates: ‘Schmigadoon!’
-Named Best New Musical; ‘Ragtime’ and ‘Death of a Salesman’ Among Big Winners**\
+**Tonys 2026 Highlights: ‘Schmigadoon!’ and ‘Death of a Salesman’ Are Big Winners**\
 `“Ragtime” won best musical revival, while “Death of a Salesman” led with six prizes.
 Joshua Henry, Caissie Levy, John Lithgow and Laurie Metcalf were among the winners.`\
 https://www.nytimes.com/live/2026/06/07/theater/tony-awards-2026